the-other-mariana/the-other-mariana/README.md

 ### Who am I?

 Hello.
-I love coding and the feeling during the whole process of code.
+I love coding.
 I use GitHub to talk to myself and upload the software projects I spend my time on, hoping that maybe they will be useful for somebody, someday.<br />

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
 Anyway, coding has a lot of branches and I am currently learning web development and anything new I can find on my way.<br />